Maryville High School (Missouri)

 Maryville High School is the public high school for Maryville, Missouri.
-It is the only institution to have the Spoofhound for a mascot.
+It is the only institution in the United States to have the Spoofhound for a mascot.
 It is a Missouri State High School Activities Association Class III school.
-The present high school building on the southwest side of Maryville opened in the 1965-66 school year.
+The present high school building on the southwest side of Maryville opened in the 1965–66 school year.

 The school is officially Maryville R-II High School.
-The R-II refers to 1959 consolidation when 23 school districts voted to reorganize as one district.
-The reorganization involved the main Maryville school along with 22 rural districts that had one-room school houses.
+The R-II refers to the 1959 consolidation when 23 school districts voted to reorganize as one district.
+The reorganization involved the main Maryville school along with 22 rural districts that had one-room schoolhouses.
 Several other communities in Nodaway County voted in the same election (e.g., R-I, R-II, R-III, etc.) and Maryville was the R-II district in that consolidation.